Explore the application potential of quantum technologies!

-Challenges in quantum technologies are not limited to the field of physics: transferring basic principles of quantum physics into actual technical applications still requires enormous effort in development, e. g. in the fields of engineering sciences or information technologies.
-Those who want to make these new technologies profitable must create business models and find markets as well.
-To match those needs and to provide an exclusive overview on state-of-the-art research and development in quantum technologies, Quantum Future Academy 2020 will be a full week program containing:
+Throughout the academy, you will obtain an exclusive overview on state-of-the-art research and development in quantum technologies.
+Challenges here are not limited to the field of physics: transferring basic principles of quantum physics into actual technical applications still requires enormous effort in development, e. g. in the fields of engineering sciences or information technologies.
+Those who want to make these new technologies successful must create business models and find markets as well.
+Young start-ups as well as established companies are massively investing in quantum technologies already today.
+During the academy, you will receive an exclusive insight into this cutting-edge field of technology, and the opportunity to thereby expand your horizon towards both the academic and the entrepreneurial world.
+The Quantum Future Academy 2023 will be a separated two-week program containing:

 - Excursions to leading companies and institutes